-As proposed, the subject development will maintain Rental Assistance on 23 of its 24 units, which will limit these tenants gross rent to 30% of their adjusted household income.
-Considering the value that this subsidy represents, the 23 RA units will likely remain a substantial value to all current and future tenants.
-Further, the one (1) non-RA unit will be offered a Private Rental Assistance (PRA) subsidy that will be financed by the developer.
-This PRA will limit any rent increases for the current tenant following LIHTC renovations.
-Considering the scope of the proposed renovations and the fact that none of the current tenants will experience an immediate rent increase, the project will naturally remain a substantial value.
+As proposed, the subject development will maintain Rental Assistance on 15 of its 30 units, which will limit these tenants gross rent to 30% of their adjusted household income.
+Considering the value that this subsidy represents, the 15 RA units will likely remain a substantial value to all current and future tenants.